 Packing to send your young adult to college is one thing – preparing for this time is a whole other.
 There’s a lot to think about, from moving, to buying books, getting class schedules, to keeping your child safe.
 One thing you may not think about during all of the excitement and craziness is what this move can mean for your insurance – that’s where we can help.
 We’ve put together some tips and tricks to tackle the adventure of sending your child to college.

-- Leaving the car at home: If your child is not taking their car to college consider asking if an is available.
+- Leaving the car at home: If your child is not taking their car to college consider asking if an away-at-school discount is available.
 Some companies offer a price break for college students who attend school away from home.
 But it’s always a good idea to maintain some coverage so that your child’s car is ready to drive when they come home during school breaks and summer.

 - Car goes to school: If your child is taking their car to college it’s a good idea to let your insurance provider know.
-An adjustment in price may occur based upon the and other factors.
-Many insurers offer a if your child gets good grades.
+An adjustment in price may occur based upon the school’s location and other factors.
+Many insurers offer a good-student discount if your child gets good grades.
 We recommend always checking with your account manager to see what the grade threshold is in order to get the discount.

 Renters vs. Homeowners Insurance: